unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 Disk shares are simply individual drives or %%pools|cache-pool%% of drives within your Unraid system that can be accessed over the network.
 By default, these shares are turned off, but you can easily enable them in the ***Settings → Global Share Settings*** section.

-To keep things secure, make sure to set <u>user access permissions</u> for these shares appropriately.
+To keep things secure, make sure to set [user access permissions](../../system-administration/secure-your-server/user-management.md) for these shares appropriately.
 This is especially important if you have multiple users accessing your network.

 To enable disk shares: